mateng0915/Food101DataSet/README.md

 # Food101DataSet
+THis project is for Rige-i coding test

-The Rige-i test dataset and using transfer learning to implemented the CNN for food classification
+Download kaggle food dataset and using transfer learning conception to implemented the CNN for food classification

 The indroduction of this project